 In Lafayette and throughout the state, many people are very polite and have good manners.
 It is very common for people to apologize at the scene of an accident, even if they were not at fault.
 Unfortunately, this can be a mistake.
 If the victim said they were sorry, the other party could take that as an admission of guilt.
 After a truck collision, it is best to put those manners aside and not apologize for anything.

 Likewise, admitting fault at the scene of a truck accident in Lafayette is also a mistake, as any statements can be used against the person.
 An admission of guilt could come back to haunt the victim in court or during negotiations with an insurance adjuster.
 If an individual says that they are at fault, the insurance company is going to use those words against them and make it even more difficult to settle their claim, pay their medical bills, and compensate them for pain and suffering.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 Giving Recorded Statements to Insurance Companies